tgen/jetstream/docs/dev_guide.md

 task objects get added to a Workflow.

 Templates allow for a small amount of logic as well, for example we can create a task for each item in some list entirely in the template.
+But, there is no parser/lexer/etc inside Jetstream for this syntax.
+The document rendering is handled entirely by the Jinja2 template engine.
+After rendering the tasks are loaded by a relatively simple YAML parsing operation.
+This templating on top of the structured document is remarkably powerful when it comes to building complex workflows.